BBC Television Shakespeare: Behind the scenes

 Director David Jones used long shots in this episode to try to create the sense of a small person taking in a vast world.
 During rehearsal, Jones stressed to the actors that they should look for the simple narrative through-line rather than over-complicating the play by looking for the subtext, as actors usually would with Shakespeare.
 Jones felt that the style of the play meant that characters and situations would not stand up to that level of examination.
 For his design, Jones wanted the "feel" of the ancient Mediterranean but without capturing any particular historical or ethnic look in each of the lands which Pericles visits.
 The costumes were designed from North African and Arab styles.
 Jones and designer Don Taylor aimed to create a world where the sea was a constant theme but where the viewer would never explicitly see water.
-To tie the narrative together, Jones added the goddess Diana - who makes her appearance in the final act - to two previous sequences.
-Actress Elayne Sharling, as Diana, appears at the end of 1.4 comforting a starving famine victim, and again in 3.3 holding a dove, both times witnessing Pericles' acts of generosity.
+To tie the narrative together, Jones added the goddess Diana—who makes her appearance in the final act—to two previous sequences.
+Actress Elayne Sharling, as Diana, appears at the end of 1.4 comforting a starving famine victim, and again in 3.3 holding a dove, both times witnessing Pericles's acts of generosity.

-Annette Crosbie thought of Dionyza as an early version of Alexis Colby, Joan Collins' character in Dynasty.
+Annette Crosbie thought of Dionyza as an early version of Alexis Colby, Joan Collins's character in Dynasty.
 Mike Gwilym viewed Pericles as "Candide on an Odyssey".

 Jones assessed two "big holes" in the text which needed to be dealt with.
 The first was the brothel scene (4.6).
-Jones followed other directors, such as Terry Hands for the RSC, in taking material from George Wilkins' 1608 novel, The Painful Adventures of Pericles.
+Jones followed other directors, such as Terry Hands for the RSC, in taking material from George Wilkins's 1608 novel, The Painful Adventures of Pericles.
 Wilkins is the most common candidate for Shakespeare's collaborator on the play, and his novel is believed to be a "novelisation" to capitalise on the play's success, so has been used in numerous editions to clarify difficult parts of the play text, which scholars agree has serious textual issues due to the quality of the printing.
-Two pages of Wilkins' novel were translated to blank verse and added to the production, to explain why Lysimachus is at the brothel and make the scene where Marina wins him over more convincing.
+Two pages of Wilkins's novel were translated to blank verse and added to the production, to explain why Lysimachus is at the brothel and make the scene where Marina wins him over more convincing.
 The second "big hole" was the stage direction "Marina sings" in 5.1, as the music and lyrics are not included in Shakespeare's text, but the music has significant theatrical importance as the moment Marina heals the depressed Pericles.
 Unable to find an appropriate song in the source texts, Jones asked the production's composer, Martin Best, to write new lyrics which followed the pattern of an original song from Lawrence Twine's 1576 prose novel, one of the sources for Shakespeare's play.

 The Prefaces to Shakespeare episode for Pericles, Prince of Tyre was presented by Amanda Redman who portrayed Marina in the BBC adaptation.
-The Shakespeare in Perspective episode was presented by poet and journalist P.J.
-Kavanagh.
+The Shakespeare in Perspective episode was presented by poet and journalist P. J. Kavanagh.